smorad/um_cisc_7026/lecture_3_neural_networks.typ

   + Analytical solution #pause
   + Low data requirement #pause

-  But issues arise with other problems #pause
+  Issues arise with other problems #pause
   + Poor scalability #pause
   + Polynomials do not generalize well
 ]

 #slide[
-  Issues with very complex problems
+  Issues arise with other problems
   + *Poor scalability*
   + Polynomials do not generalize well
 ]